-Students attend Memphis City Schools for primary and secondary education.
+Students attend Shelby County Schools for primary and secondary education.
 Parents have a large number of private schools from which to select, including Harding Academy, Hutchison School for girls, Christian Brothers High School for boys, St. Agnes Academy, Holy Rosary School, St. Mary’s Episcopal School, Lausanne Collegiate School, Presbyterian Day School, and Memphis University School to name some of the best known.
 There are several colleges and universities in the area, including The University of Memphis, Rhodes College, Christian Brothers University, Southwest Tennessee Community College, Baptist College, and Remington College.

 Memphis Area Transit Authority (MATA), Memphis International Airport, and Interstates 40, 55, and 240 offer public transit.